Quansight-Labs/ndindex/docs/slices.md

     a[x::z]

 Furthermore, for a slice `x:y:z` on Python or NumPy objects, there is an additional semantic restriction, which is that the expressions `x`, `y`, and `z` must be either integers or `None`.
 A term being `None` is syntactically equivalent to it being omitted.
 For example, `x::` is equivalent to `x:None:None`.
-In the discussions below we shall use "`None`" and "omitted" interchangeably.
+In the discussions below I shall use "`None`" and "omitted" interchangeably.

 It is worth mentioning that the `x:y:z` syntax is not valid outside of square brackets, but slice objects can be created manually using the `slice` builtin.
 You can also use the `ndindex.Slice` object if you want to perform more advanced operations.
 The discussions below will just use `x:y:z` without the square brackets for simplicity.

 (integer-indices)=
 Integer indices
 ---------------

 To understand slices, it is good to first review how integer indices work.
-Throughout this guide, we will use as an example this prototype
+Throughout this guide, I will use as an example this prototype list:
-list:

 $$
 a = [0, 1, 2, 3, 4, 5, 6].